compose-spec/compose-spec/05-services.md

 ### hostname

 `hostname` declares a custom host name to use for the service container.
-Must be a valid RFC 1123 hostname.
+It must be a valid RFC 1123 hostname.

 ### image

-`image` specifies the image to start the container from.
-Image must follow the Open Container Specification [addressable image format](https://github.com/opencontainers/org/blob/master/docs/docs/introduction/digests.md), as `[<registry>/][<project>/]<image>[:<tag>|@<digest>]`.
+`image` specifies the image to start the container from. `image` must follow the Open Container Specification [addressable image format](https://github.com/opencontainers/org/blob/master/docs/docs/introduction/digests.md), as `[<registry>/][<project>/]<image>[:<tag>|@<digest>]`.